My game plan is to research, condense my findings, and translate it into everyday language for busy people.

 Once we crack down on prescribing we know folks will shift over to heroin (and fetanyl)..
 It's really why we need to move upstream and deal with proximate causes, have a focus on prevention, deal with adverse childhood experiences, deal with mental health issues, and make sure we're using the opioid epidemic as an opportunity to change the way we talk about health, to change the way we talk about mental health, to change the way we talk about addiction, and create whole and healthy communities."

-The new U.S. Surgeon General, Jerome M. Adams, who has a master's degree in public health and a doctorate in medicine, issued a new surgeon's general advisory urging civilians to buy and carry naloxone, which is a drug that reverses an overdose due to opioids.
-The last surgeon general advisory was issued in 2005 and advised women not to drink during pregnancy.
+In 2018, the U.S. Surgeon General, Jerome M. Adams—who has a master's degree in public health and a doctorate in medicine—issued a surgeon general's advisory urging civilians to buy and carry naloxone, which is a drug that reverses an overdose due to opioids.
+The last surgeon general's advisory was issued in 2005 and advised women not to drink during pregnancy.
 The opioid epidemic has been declared a nationwide public health emergency.
-The number of deaths by overdose rose from 21, 089 in 2010 to 42, 249 in 2016.
-From July of 2016 to September of 2017 the number of deaths by overdose increased by 30 % in all parts of the United States.
+The number of deaths by overdose rose from 21,089 in 2010 to 42,249 in 2016.
+From July 2016 to September 2017 the number of deaths by overdose increased by 30% in all parts of the United States.

 Surgeon General Jerome Adams openly admits that his brother is still in jail for crimes he did related to drug addiction.
 It is a topic often swept under the rug due to embarrassment and addiction being a taboo subject in our culture and not a legitimate disease.
 Many people think that we should not be saving heroin addicts and treating addiction like the disease that it is.
 However, it is a disease and these people need time and help to recover from addiction and the problems that come along with it.